Discrete time quantum walk of locally interacting walkers: Acknowledgment

 \section{Acknowledgment}

 This research was supported by the National Science Centre (NCN, Poland) within the OPUS project No. 2023/49/B/ST2/03744 (TS).
+VM acknowledges a financial support by National Science and Technology Council (114-2811-M-008-075-MY2), MOST Young Scholar Fellowship (Grants No. 112-2636-M-007-008- No. 113-2636-M-007-002- and No. 114-2636-M-007 -001 -), National Center for Theoretical Sciences (Grants No. 113-2124-M-002-003-) from the Ministry of Science and Technology (MOST), Taiwan, and the Yushan Young Scholar Program (as Administrative Support Grant Fellow) from the Ministry of Education, Taiwan.
 For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
-VM acknowledges a financial support by the MOST Young Scholar Fellowship (Grants No. 112-2636-M-007-008- No. 113-2636-M-007-002- and No. 114-2636-M-007 -001 -), National Center for Theoretical Sciences (Grants No. 113-2124-M-002-003-) from the Ministry of Science and Technology (MOST), Taiwan, and the Yushan Young Scholar Program (as Administrative Support Grant Fellow) from the Ministry of Education, Taiwan.